(keep reading to learn what happened)

 We couldn’t believe this was after a “rescue”

-However, I looked at it on street view and right now it’s just a big empty lot (at least at the time of the street view picture).
+When I looked at it on street view in 2021, it was just a big empty lot (at least at the time of the street view picture).

 Thanks for reading!